 Deception technology can help detect the following types of threats:

-For deception technology to be effective, it has to appear legitimate enough to trick a sophisticated attacker, while neatly folding into your existing threat detection strategy.
+For a deception technology solution to be effective, it has to appear legitimate enough to trick a sophisticated attacker, while neatly folding into your existing threat detection strategy.
 Ideally, the deception technology is easy to deploy, automatically updates as needed, and can feed generated alerts right into your security information and event management (SIEM) platform.

 Here are a few specific examples of deception technology: